Pakistan Resolution 1940

 Mountain Weasel

-The Mountain weasel habitat is in the Northern areas of Pakistan Neelum valley, Lulusar National park, and the plateau of Deosai.
-They are small and active predators that live in mountain environments, color is from gray to brown.
+The Mountain weasel habitat is in the Northern areas of Pakistan Neelum Valley, Lulusar National Park, and the plateau of Deosai.
+They are small and active predators that live in mountain environments, colour is from grey to brown.
 Due to human development, construction of buildings, and traffic on roads their population is decreasing at a threatening level.

 Mountain Weasel